zachfeldman3/fall-2025-portfolio-zachfeldman3/_projects/torquewrench.md

      alt="Basic Design Concept"
      style="max-width: 90%; height: auto; display: block; margin: auto;">

+The maximum principal stress peaks at around 1.3×10⁵ psi, again occurring at the interface between the adapter and the beam.
+These values exceed hand-calculated stresses because principal stresses capture the combined state of multiaxial loading, including shear interactions and geometric constraint effects.
+In contrast, the hand calculations only consider pure bending with a uniform cross-section.
+The elevated principal stress values in the FEM output highlight how real-world geometry drives stress concentrations and indicates where redesign (fillets, chamfers, or smoother load transfer) would most effectively reduce peak stress.

 ## Sensitivity of the torque wrench in mV/V using strain at the gauge location: